lefleon1973/manning_formula/README.md

+## Uniform Flow hydraulics
-##  Manning user-defined formulae for Excel
+#  Manning user-defined formulae for Excel
 You have to permit macros
 _yunicirc_(Q,n,J,D)
 and